Makentoshe/officetv-internships-raspberrypi/README.md

 ## Build project

-The project is not executable, but it also can be built.
+The project is not executable, but it can be built anyway.

 ### Gradle